jason-dubon/OnboardKit/README.md

 ---
 ## Features
-We now support multiple features
+We now support multiple onboarding and sign in flows features

 ### 1. Onboarding & Sign In
 ### 2. Onboarding
 ### 3. Sign In

---
+---
 ## Quick Start

 ## 1. Implement this in ViewController